Russian-Swedish War 1590 — 1595

 Apparently, the Swedish monarch was counting on military support from his eldest son, Sigismund Vaz (Sigismund III), who had occupied the throne of the Polish-Lithuanian Commonwealth since the end of 1587.
 At the same time, Johan was not embarrassed by the 15-year-old Warsaw truce concluded between Russia and Poland in August of 1587.
 In addition, part of the Polish nobility was annoyed by the new king - he tried to establish an absolutist order, which the Seym was fighting against, and did not resolve the territorial dispute with Sweden over Estonia.

-In an effort to demonstrate military power and frighten Moscow, the Swedes launched a series of attacks on Russian border territories.
-In July, 1589, a Swedish detachment ravaged the Kandalaksha parish, burned down several settlements, killed 450 people.
-In the fall, the Swedes devastated the Keretsk and Kema parishes.
-As a result, the war became inevitable, and it was necessary to begin it as soon as possible, until Sigismund III established itself in Poland.
+In an effort to demonstrate military force and frighten Moscow, the Swedes organized a series of attacks on Russian border territories.
+In July 1589, a Swedish detachment ravaged the Kandalaksha volost, several settlements were burned, and 450 people were killed.
+In the autumn, the Swedes devastated the Keretsky and Kemsky volosts.
+As a result, the war became inevitable, and it had to be started as soon as possible, before Sigismund III established himself in Poland.

 War.
 Hike 1590 of the Year